NathanVoldman/Shitot/readme.md

 ### Expections:
 We expected that programmers will have a better performance on understanding code blocks with detailed names, over code blocks with obscured names.
-Then we expected that the results will show eithr of the two:
+Then we expected that the results will show either of the two:
 - Performance on partial names is closer to performance on detailed names:

 ![image](https://user-images.githubusercontent.com/49371700/183606694-2a56c637-6194-4f85-a78a-cd5e32bb1509.png)